-Katarina Botić, research assistant
+Dr. Katarina Botić, research associate

-She was a member of the editorial bord of the journal “Contributions of the Institute of Archaeology in Zagreb“ from 2009 to 2012, and since 2014 she is a member of the editorial board of the journal “Annales Instituti Archaeologici (AIA) and editor of volumes XIV and XV.
+She was a member of the editorial board of the journal Contributions of the Institute of Archaeology in Zagreb (PIAZ) from 2009 to 2012; since 2014 she is a member of the editorial board of the journal Annales Instituti Archaeologici (AIA) and editor of volumes XIV and XV.
 She is a member of the Croatian Archaeological Society, European Association of Archaeologists, Matica hrvatska and a member of the Steering Board of INQUA National Committee (Croatian Academy of Sciences and Arts).

 Her research interests include the archaeology of the Neolithic and early Eneolithic, landscape archaeology, the settlement structures of Neolithic communities, and paleoclimatology.